5 Benefits of Regular Exercise

 Engaging in regular exercise has also been found to improve your mood, decrease anxiety, decrease the effects of stress, and raise self-confidence.

-Why do many of us abandon exercise programs so soon after taking them on?
-How can we maintain the motivation needed to make it an ongoing habit?
+Why do many of us abandon exercise programs so soon after starting them?
+How can we maintain the motivation needed to make them an ongoing habit?

 Read on and discover the enormous benefits of regular exercise, and you will be more than convinced to integrate it into your daily routine.